 In 1957 a great volcanic eruption from the Ilhéu dos Capelinhos, about 1 km from the coast, projected large quantities of lava and ash, forming an islet that later became connected to Faial by an isthmus.

 Explore the dramatic volcanic sites of the Caldeira and Capelinhos, the picturesque villages and the main town of Horta, with its marina full of colourful paintings left by visiting yachts.
 The famous “Peter’s Café Sport” is the perfect place to stop for coffee or a cold drink, where sailors swap tales of adventure on the high seas.

 Whale and dolphin watching trips have replaced the traditional whaling boats as a way to make a living from the sea.
 From the marina you can go whale watching, swimming with dolphins, sport fishing, line fishing, diving and sailing, or just take a cruise along our scenic coastline.

-- The Caldeira: is an enormous crater with 2 km in diameter and 400 metres deep.
+- Caldeira is an enormous crater with 2 km in diameter and 400 metres deep.
 This area is classified as a nature reserve.
 You can walk around the crater rim, enjoying a panoramic view of the island as you do so.

-- Ponta Dos Capelinhos: is one of Faial’s main tourist attractions.
+- Capelinhos is one of Faial’s main tourist attractions.
 Here you can see the results of the offshore eruption of 1957/8 which transformed the landscape, burying fields and houses and creating a new piece of land.
 The old lighthouse underwent a restoration in 2008 and now boasts an impressive underground interpretation centre.

-- Scrimshaw Museum: This is a private collection belonging to the owner of the popular Peter’s Café.
+- Scrimshaw Museum is a private collection belonging to the owner of the popular Peter’s Café.
 Over a hundred pieces are exhibited here, engraved with beautiful sailing boats, mermaids, images of whale-hunting, among many others.

 Climate in Azores